 The sub-funds investment universe consist of (i) mainly stocks of companies that are domiciled or chiefly active in Europe complemented by (ii) stocks of companies that are domiciled or chiefly active outside of Europe.
-The two parts of the investment universe are segregated and each reduced by at least 20% whereby issuers with the lowest UBS Blended ESG Score are excluded
+The two parts of the investment universe are segregated and each reduced by at least 20% whereby issuers with the lowest UBS Blended ESG Score are excluded.

 The sub-fund's sustainability profile is measured using the weighted average UBS Blended ESG Score.
-The sub-fund will maintain a sustainability profile that is higher than its benchmark's sustainability profile.
+The sub-fund will maintain a sustainability profile that is higher than its benchmark's sustainability profile or a UBS Blended ESG Score between 7 and 10 (indicating a strong sustainability profile).
 The sub-fund will also have a lower Weighted Average Carbon Intensity (WACI) than the reference benchmark or a low absolute carbon profile.
 The calculations do not take account of cash, derivatives and unrated investment instruments.
 The sub-fund thereby promotes environmental and social as well as governance characteristics.